Cynthia Fierro Harvey: UMC debates and church division

 Ongoing disagreements about homosexuality and the inclusion of LGBTQ Christians in the life of the church (including ordination and marriage rites) have caused considerable tension over the past few years within the denomination, which includes both liberal and conservative churches.
 Harvey has been supportive of allowing UMC clergy to perform same-sex marriage, and also supportive of the ordination of LGBTQ ministers in the denomination.
 Both are currently not allowed under the rules of the UMC Book of Discipline.
 She was a proponent of the One Church plan that would have allowed individual congregations to make decisions about performing weddings, and allow local Conferences to determine if candidates can be ordained.

-In April 2019, at the UMC Global Conference held in St. Louis, Harvey, as president designate, presided over the vote on the One Church plan.
+In April 2019, at the UMC General Conference held in St. Louis, Harvey, as president designate, presided over the vote on the One Church plan.
 It was voted down in favor of a proposal to retain the current restrictions, called the Traditional Plan.
 Support for the Traditional plan was high among conservative congregations, especially in Africa where the denomination is rapidly growing.

 In 2019, Harvey participated in discussions with fifteen other UMC leaders from across the globe, including both liberals and conservatives, about a possible division within the United Methodist Church.
 The meetings were facilitated by mediator Kenneth Feinberg.
 The group decided to meet in the aftermath of the 2019 defeat of the One Church plan, which revealed the depth of the divisions on this issue.
 Harvey was quoted as saying that the denomination had "tried to look for ways that we could gracefully live together with all our differences" but that after the 2019 debates and vote, "it just didn’t look like that was even possible anymore.”
 Harvey was one of the signatories for the proposal which was issued by the group in early 2020, which would allow for the establishment of a new denomination which would be theologically conservative in nature.
 Individual congregations could join this denomination and formally separate from the UMC.
 The plan will be discussed and voted on at the next General Conference.
 Due to the coronavirus pandemic, the planned 2020 General Conference was postponed.